 Social-Emotionally: Middle school is an exciting time of change.
 Not only will students will be managing more classes and increased workload, they will be adjusting to social changes as well.
 At North Pines, once we return to in-person learning, all students will have a Character Strong class once per week.
 This class helps us grow our skills to be kind, empathetic, and courageous every day.
 While we are virtual, all teachers will be incorporating social-emotional learning mini-lessons on a regular basis.
 North Pines uses Restorative Practices to help students fix problems when they make mistakes or harm someone else.

 The following will help us have a successful, enjoyable school year:

-- Ask about ways to volunteer at school.
+* Ask about other ways to volunteer at school.